nsaikiran/impression/_drafts/server-framework-interface.md

 It continuously serves its clients.
 A server that communicates using [HTTP](https://www.w3.org/Protocols/rfc2616/rfc2616.html) is *HTTP Server*.
 For implementing a basic HTTP Server in your favorite language, refer [Build Your Own X](https://github.com/danistefanovic/build-your-own-x#build-your-own-web-server)
 As initial version of HTTP has only GET verb, the HTTP Server need to serve some static HTML document that is stored on disk.
 With later versions, [HTTP got extended](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Evolution_of_HTTP) with more verbs and header fields.

-[HTTP verbs](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) standardize the operations on the resources of the web.
+Let us say we have *a web service*, through which the resources are made available to the web.
-HTTP Server should understand the HTTP verbs and carryout operation enforced by the HTTP verb on specified entity.
+As, [HTTP verbs](https://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html) standardize the operations on the resources of the web, the web service should understand the HTTP verbs and carryout operation enforced by the HTTP verb on specified entity.
 Now, the resources are not pre-generated static files.
 They might be stored in a database.
 The operations are carried out on those resources.
 Hence, for every request we need to generate the response